phpmyadmin/phpmyadmin/doc/faq.rst

 Check your webserver setup if it correctly fills in either PHP_SELF or REQUEST_URI variables.

-If you are running phpMyAdmin older than 4.6.0, you can also check the value you set for the :config:option:`$cfg['PmaAbsoluteUri']` directive in the phpMyAdmin configuration file.
+If you are running phpMyAdmin behind reverse proxy, please set the :config:option:`$cfg['PmaAbsoluteUri']` directive in the phpMyAdmin configuration file to match your setup.

 .. _faq2_6: